Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 }
 ```

 The `any` type allows assignment to all types and dereference of any property, which is undesirable and should be avoided.
 Instead, and in most cases, use the `unknown` type which expresses a similar concept and is much safer as it requires narrowing the type before using it.

 When you know that the type structure is a object but you don't have context about the content, use `Record<string, unknown>`.
+Note that numeric keys are allowed with the `Record<string, unknown>` type.
+Numeric keys are implicitly converted to strings during property assignment and access.
+To read more about this, see [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/2/objects.html#dynamically-adding-properties).

 ```ts
 // Bad